-The following courses dedicated to the STASA Curriculum can be activated by the School if an adequate number of doctoral students will require it.
+The following courses dedicated to the STASA Curriculum can be activated by the Course if an adequate number of doctoral students will require it.
 These are 20 hour courses which correspond, including 5 hours of study for each hour of lecture, to (20 + 100) / 25 = 4.8 ECTS credits.
 The course syllabi are described in Appendix 10.1:

-- Measuring systems for the thermal and attitude control for aerospace applications (Prof. C. Bettanini) - Environment effects on the detectors (Prof. D. Bisello) - In orbit satellite tracking and orbit determination (Prof. A. Caporali) - Orbital dynamics (Prof. S. Casotto) - Optical design (Prof. V. Da Deppo) - Orbit and attitude control (Prof. R. Da Forno) - Mechanics of composite materials (Prof. U. Galvanetto) - Techniques for dynamic analysis in Hamiltonian systems and applications (Prof. M. Guzzo) - Geology and exploration of terrestrial planets (Prof. M. Massironi / Prof. G. Cremonese) - Aerospace propulsion (Prof. D. Pavarin, Prof. M. Manente) - Optical coating and multilayer structures (Prof. M.-G. Pelizzo) - Thermo-mechanical instrumentation for space applications (Prof. M. Zaccariotto)
+Measuring systems for the thermal and attitude control for aerospace applications (Prof. C. Bettanini)

+- Environment effects on the detectors (Prof. D. Bisello) - In orbit satellite tracking and orbit determination (Prof. A. Caporali) - Orbital dynamics (Prof. S. Casotto)

+- Optical design (Prof. V. Da Deppo) - Mechanics of composite materials (Prof. U. Galvanetto) - Techniques for dynamic analysis in Hamiltonian systems and applications (Prof. M. Guzzo) - Geology and exploration of terrestrial planets (Prof. M. Massironi / Prof. G. Cremonese) - Aerospace propulsion (Prof. D. Pavarin, Prof. M. Manente) - Optical coating and multilayer structures (Prof. M.-G. Pelizzo) - Thermo-mechanical instrumentation for space applications (Prof. M. Zaccariotto)